domuspopus/overwatch-4v4-all-heroes/README.md

 #### 1.0 (changes compared to original script)

 - Initial version.
-- Decrease some tank HP (Winston/Orisa/Zarya/Hammond/Roadhog).
+- Decrease some tanks HP (Winston/Orisa/Zarya/Hammond/Roadhog).
 - Mildly changed ultimate generation values, cleaned up remnants of original "4v4 Nanoblade" in that regard.
 - Roadhog and Moira spawn with no ult ready initially (but can build it).
 - Increase Winston damage.